 - Leukocytes have a low alkaline phosphatase score as in chronic myeloid leukaemia.

 - Flow cytometry: blood test to detect CD59 (MIRL), a glycoprotein, and CD55 (DAF) in regulation of complement action.
 Absence or reduced expression of both CD59 and CD55 on PNH red blood cells is diagnostic.
-This is the latest diagnostic test which may replace the Ham and sugar-water tests as the 'gold standard' for diagnosis.

 - MRI with contrast can demonstrate saggital vein thrombosis.